sjvermeu/sjvermeu.github.io/content/pending/the-pleasures-of-having-DTAP.md

 is accessible by developers and testers, and is mainly development-oriented.

 Products or code that are being developed will be visible and used in this environment.
-There is hardly any threshold to be reached for code to be deployed or handled here.
+Developers and engineers hardly have any threshold to reach for deploying or modifying code here.

 The *Testing* environment is used when the development has reached a phase where the product or code has passed a minimum of quality.
 Unit tests